 Essentially, a burial vault is a reinforced concrete box.
 It has a heavy-duty plastic liner or a metal liner inside the box along with seals between the lid and the box.

-The design of the vault keeps water and dirt away from the casket and keeping it in good condition for a longer period of time.
+The design of the vault keeps water and dirt away from the casket.
+This keep the casket in good condition for a longer period of time.
 Vaults also protect the headstone by preventing the ground from settling under and around it.

 A typical vault’s exterior dimensions are around 90″ x 34″ x 33″, with interior dimensions at about 86″ x 30″ x 25.5″.
 This may vary by product, manufacturer, and facility.